+I like books.
+I love to wrestle around with my kids and be outside.
+The free time I do have I try to spend with my wife and kids.
 My steady state is an all cylinders firing, all out sprint that comes from a recognition of the brevity of life and an innate desire to serve.
-My allegiance is to my faith, family and national security.
+My allegiance is to my faith, family, and national security.
 In that order.
 My passion is to push the state of technology as far as possible to advance each of those as far as I can.